Stavros Flatley: Career

-Stavros Flatley started their careers when Stellios owned a Greek restaurant in North London.
+Stavros Flatley started their careers when Demetri owned a Greek restaurant in North London.
 The cabaret performances were especially successful.
-It was at the restaurant that Stellios developed the Stavros Flatley duo.
+It was at the restaurant that Demetri developed the Stavros Flatley duo.

+The duo have since split and Lagi now lives in Paphos and runs a barbershop.
+Demitri runs the Octopus Water Sports in Kato Paphos.

+In 2026, Demetri Demetriou appeared in Cyprus' entree for Eurovision in the music video for the song Jalla by Antigoni.